The ’65 Ford Mustang Could Be the Most Insane R/C Car Ever Built

 Granted, R/C cars like this are generally targeted to hard-core enthusiasts, but that doesn’t mean your kid can’t enjoy tearing up the cul-de-sac with a little adult supervision.
 The 1/10th scale Hoonicorn is made by one of the R/C industry’s premier manufacturers, HPI Racing, and is pretty much a spot-on replica of the full-sized drift machine, right down to the “gigantic supercharger air scoop, paint scheme, and custom fifteen52 R43 wheels and Pirelli P Zero tires.”
 In terms of other tech specs that make little sense unless you’re really into racing R/C cars, the 17-inch ride also features HPI’s RS4 SPORT 3 chassis with full-time 4WD, oil-filled threaded shocks with multiple positions, and a double-wishbone fully adjustable suspension.
 Also, it’s fully customizable.

-Best part, though: for all its technical prowess, it’s still considered a Skill Level 1 car, meaning no previous experience with radio controlled models is required.
+Best part, though: for all its technical prowess, the ’65 Ford Mustang is still considered a Skill Level 1 car, meaning no previous experience with radio controlled models is required.
 Plus, everything you need to hit the road is included in the box and ready for Christmas morning.